lilfolr/cits5503-book/Part1.md

 ## Installing python3 & pip3

-You can either install python and pip on your computer, or ssh into an EC2 instance.
+You can either install python and pip on your computer, or ssh into a new EC2 instance \[see Lab 1\].
+If you use your own PC, and it's not ubuntu, some of the commands below will need to be modified.
 For either choice, you can find a guide [here](https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-python-3).[^1]

 Verify the installation was successful by running the `python3` and `pip3` command: